christywchen/carpe-diem/README.md

 - **Event Category**: Describes whether the event is a festival, concert, warehouse event, etc.
 - **Other Features**: Event date and time, image, description, location.

+Users can sort events by category while browsing and authenticated users can also register to attend by clicking the ticket icon on any given event card.

 Visit the [wiki](https://github.com/christywchen/carpe-diem/wiki) for information about features and routes.

 # Implementation
 This app was built using **JavaScript** in conjunction with backend tools like **Node.js**, **Express.js**, **Sequelize.js**, and **PostgreSQL** for data management.
 The API routes were designed with RESTful architecture in mind and utilizes a services layer to facilitate communication between server and database.
 Other libraries used include **csurf**, **express-validator**, and **bcrypt.js**.